kachamakota/adventureworks-analysis-powerbi/README.md

   - difference between current year and previous year
   - percentage difference between current year and previous year

-These calculations react dynamically to the selected KPI and selected year.
+These calculations react dynamically to the selected year and, s described previously, the selected KPI.

 #### Visuals